Houdini 21.0 Character KineFX

 Note

-To use the fuse graph functionality, it is not recommended to put new nodes into a subnet in your graph (in the APEX Graph SOP).
+It is not recommended to put new nodes into a subnet in your fuse graph (the APEX Graph SOP).
 If you rename the subnet later on, your graph will no longer work.
-Fuse graph also cannot take existing nodes from a graph and add it into a new subnet.
+The fuse graph operation also cannot take existing nodes from a fuse graph and add it into a new subnet.
 It can, however, insert an entirely new subnet into an existing rig.

 • Adding a control shape to a rig.